bfetler/project_management/README.md

 You're happily working away, feeling great, writing software, adding features, etc.  You've got a great team, working on something cool.

-*Then* someone wants to add a new feature.
+__*Then*__ someone wants to add a new feature.
 Or you have a great idea, but you can't do it all yourself.
-You end up arguing with your coworkers in a series of meetings, and nothing gets done.
+You end up discussing ideas with your coworkers in a series of meetings, and nothing gets done.

-*And then* you find out your competition has just released their software, and it looks a lot like what you've been working on.
+__*And then*__ you find out your competition has just released their software, and it looks a lot like what you've been working on.
 It may not be finished yet, but you can't quite tell, and they're first to market.

 Your team had a timeline of three months.
-Now the managers want a prototype today (or yesterday), something to release by the end of the week, otherwise you'll lose customers, or maybe the entire product line.
+Now the managers want a prototype today (or yesterday), something to release by the end of the week.
+Otherwise you'll lose customers, or maybe the entire product line.

 __Q: What do you do?__
 + Panic.
 + Go to Defcon 2.
 + Take a quick look at your competitors.
 It's not as bad as you think, but hard to convince others.
 + Work really long, intense hours for days.
-+ Grumble to your coworkers.
++ Complain to your coworkers.
-+ Watch managers throw a temper tantrum.
++ Listen to managers grumble.
 + Blame others.
 Blame yourself.
 + Go home, go to the gym, eat, sleep on it.
 + Ignore it and hope it will go away.